-Equally as magical as Tanah Lot is Uluwatu Temple, or Pura Luhur Uluwatu.
+Equally as magical as Tanah Lot is Uluwatu Temple or Pura Luhur Uluwatu.
 Uluwatu Temple is renowned for its magnificent location, based on the side of Uluwatu cliff, approximately 70 metres above sea level.
 This temple shares the same splendid sunset backdrops as that of Tanah Lot Temple.

-Photo taken from here
+Photo was taken from here

 Pura Ulun Dana Beratan Temple